lignumsystem/lignum-tls/TASKS.md

 ### For each time step for the chosen time period:

 4. Configure Firmament using the meteorological data
-   - Use poplar weather data temporarily (can be done)?
+   - Use poplar weather data temporarily?
 5. Calculate radiation environment / absorbed radiation for each leaf
+   - What is the status for Kite leaf?
 6. Calculate photosynthesis
    - Farquhar model implemented
    - Hannah could establish species specific parameters